sheetanshu27/treasure-hunt/README.md

 <h2>Introduction</h2>
 <p>Hi.
-I am Vaishnavi Porwal from Madan Mohan Malaviya University of Technology, Gorakhpur, I have created an online Treasure Hunt game(Chasing The Country) on MERN Stack.</p>
+I am sheetanshu porwal from Galgotias college of Engneering and TECHNOLOGY, I have created an online Treasure Hunt game(Chasing The Country) on MERN Stack.</p>
 Chasing The Country Treasure Hunt is an online Puzzle type Game where you need to reach the final destination using the clues in th paths.
 This Game has a central theme of <b>India's great heritage, culture and history of Cities</b>.
 Every clue in this game resvolves around this theme only.
 This game has clues hidden in a very creative way.
 Various type of encoding has been used here-